lucidrains/stylegan2-pytorch/README.md

 <a href="https://github.com/lucidrains/unet-stylegan2">Stylegan2 + Unet Discriminator</a>

+I have gotten really good results with a unet discriminator, but the architecturally change was too big to fit as an option in this repository.
+If you are aiming for perfection, feel free to try it.

 ## Appreciation

 Thank you to Matthew Mann for his inspiring [simple port](https://github.com/manicman1999/StyleGAN2-Tensorflow-2.0) for Tensorflow 2.0